hispanasian/LearnProgramming/README.md

 # 1.3 Hello World
 ###Goal
-The purpose of this lesson is to get you to right your first program.
+The purpose of this lesson is to get you to write your first program.

 ##Lesson
 ###Basic Project Structure